container-storage-interface/spec/spec.md

       // attempt to invoke the REQUIRED ControllerService RPCs, as well
       // as specific RPCs as indicated by ControllerGetCapabilities.
       CONTROLLER_SERVICE = 1;

+      // ACCESSIBILITY_CONSTRAINTS indicates that the volumes for this
+      // plugin may not be equally accessible by all nodes in the
+      // cluster.
+The CO MUST use the topology information returned by
+      // CreateVolumeRequest along with the topology information
+      // returned by NodeGetInfo to ensure that a given volume is
+      // accessible from a given node when scheduling workloads.
+      ACCESSIBILITY_CONSTRAINTS = 2;
     }
     Type type = 1;
   }